dgg32/graphql_genbank/README.md

 This repository contains code and data for my article "Build Your Own GraphQL GenBank in AWS".
 1. The data folder contains three GBK files.
 They were used in the tutorial

+2. The scripts are for import and demo client.

 # Prerequisite